 - The abusive spouse lost or renounced citizenship or permanent resident status within the 2 years prior to filing the petition due to an incident of domestic violence, or

-- The victim believed that he or she was legally married to the abuser but the marriage was not legitimate solely because of the abusive spouse’s bigamy.
+- The victim believed that they were legally married to the abuser but the marriage was not legitimate solely because of the abusive spouse’s bigamy.

 To be eligible under VAWA, a spouse must have: